arindamsinha12/interview_questions/python_questions/python_coding_questions.md

 ### Q9)

-Find the maximum value in a list in (a) ASCII order and (b) word length.
+Find the maximum value in a list in (a) aplhabetical order and (b) word length.
 words = \['This', 'is', 'a', 'test', 'of', 'a', 'string', 'test', 'a', 'word', 'count']

 ```